ulfschneider/ulf.website/content/posts/2025-02-13-light-dark-progressive-enhancement.md

 ## Conclusion

-Using `light-dark()` as a progressive enhancement, like shown, allows to reach more users and simplifies the setup of colors for light mode and dark mode.
-It even provides a central point in the CSS code to adjust the colors without affecting the rest of the CSS.
-When integrating the approach into Tailwind CSS, the resulting Tailwind code is simplified because the `dark:` and `light:` variants can be omitted.
+Using `light-dark()` as a progressive enhancement allows to reach more users and simplifies the setup of colors for light mode and dark mode.
+The approach provides a central point in the CSS code to adjust the colors without affecting the rest of the CSS.
+When integrating into Tailwind CSS, the resulting code is simplified because the `dark:` and `light:` variants can be omitted.